 The morbid action highlight puts the audience in the bizarre position of partly siding with a band of mass murderers.
 After ignoring Lewis’s advice and entreaties, Captain Connaught-Smith personally leads a giant caravan.
 He finds himself in a genuinely horrifying situation — surrounded by a sea of death and the inescapable truth that he’s been wrong all along.
 Nobody merits such an awful fate, but we can’t help but think that Connaught-Smith is getting exactly what he deserves.

 The cultists are an unforgettable gallery of fiends, too individualized to simply be racial bogeymen.
 Hammer’s all-purpose ‘horror-wog’ George Pastell (From Russia with Love) nails his role as the dynamic high priest, carrying almost the entire burden of making the Kali cult into a viable conspiracy.
-His lesson to the initiates on how to beg and grovel to deceive can be taken as what non-Anglo subjects must do to survive in a colonial state.
+His lesson to the initiates on how to beg and grovel to deceive is a mini-lesson in what too many non-Anglo subjects must do to survive in a colonial state.
 The Priest’s assistant Bundar (Roger Delgado) helps enforce the horrible punishments.
-Paul Stassino (Thunderball) is a devious undercover policeman on Colonel Henderson’s own staff.
+Paul Stassino (Thunderball) is a devious undercover agent on Colonel Henderson’s own staff.

 Allan Cuthbertson didn’t always play insufferable prigs, but that seems to be his most common role: Shake Hands with the Devil, The Guns of Navarone.
 His Captain Connaught-Smith is a familiar figure in any large company — an entitled exceptionalist disinterested in anything but moving up the ladder.
 Knowing and caring nothing about India, he’ll conduct some interviews and write a report saying there’s nothing to be learned.
 Connaught-Smith regards Captain Lewis as a nobody, someone to be ignored.
 He’s not stupid, but his boundless arrogance is is downfall.